-Tim DeSchriver is an associate professor in the Department of Hospitality Business Management at the University of Delaware.
+Tim DeSchriver is an associate professor in the Department of Hospitality and Sport Business Management at the University of Delaware.
 He holds an Ed.D. from the University of Northern Colorado, M.A. from Penn State University and B.A. from Villanova University.
 He teaches undergraduate and graduate courses in sport management.

 Dr. DeSchriver’s research interests are in the fields of sport finance, economics and marketing; specifically in the areas of professional sport and collegiate athletics.
 He has published articles in the Journal of Sport Management, Sport Marketing Quarterly, Eastern Economic Journal, International Journal of Sport Management, Sport Management Review, and the International Sports Journal.
 He has been cited by articles in publications such as The New York Times, The Washington Post, and The Hartford Courant.
 Dr. DeSchriver is the co-author of a textbook entitled Sport Finance, 1st, 2nd, and 3rd editions; and also co-wrote chapters in Contemporary Sport Management, 2nd and 3rd editions, and Principles and Practices of Sport Management, 2nd edition.